 You can add your professional skill development activities in your CV.
 For example, a new hard skill could be added to the “Skills section” in your resume, online course training could be added in your “Education” section and a project or freelance work could be added in a section titled “Projects”.

 Career fairs are a great way to network and find potential employers.
-Given the current situation, many of these events will be held virtually to provide job seekers with a similar experience.
-Consult this list to find out more about different career fairs being offered remotely at this time:
+Given the current situation, some fairs are in-person and many are still held virtually.
+Consult this list to find out more about different career fairs: